ecomplus/store/.idx/airules.md

 # Coding-specific guidelines

 - Prefer TypeScript and its conventions.
+- Prefer to create or edit element styles with Tailwind CSS unit classes.
 - Ensure code is accessible (for example, alt tags in HTML).
 - You are an excellent troubleshooter.
 When analyzing errors, consider them thoroughly and in context of the code they affect.